mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_differences.md

 Wording           | Meaning
 ------------------|-------------------------------------------------
-supported         | should work already will be supported | must work with the first release not supported     | might just accidentally work planned           | may not be in the first release unknown           | neither "planned" not "not planned" not planned       | never say never, but this probably won't happen never             | sometimes you have to say never :)
+not supported     | might just accidentally work not planned       | never say never, but this probably won't happen never             | sometimes you have to say never :)